skibummer/tictactoe/README.md

 ## Description

-It prints a tic-tac-toe grid with labeled rows and columns.
-Two human players make choices by entering coordinates, one integer at a time to refer to a row and column.
+It prints a tic-tac-toe grid (3x3) with rows and columns, labeled 0 to 2, top to down and left to right.
+Two human players take turns by entering two integers between 0 and 2.
+The first integer refers to a row and the second integer refers to a column.
 The coordinates refer to a spot on the grid.

-If the coordinate is blank, then whichever player has the current turn puts down their mark, either "`_X__`" or "`_O__`".
+If the coordinate is blank,
+then whichever player has the current turn puts down their mark, either "`_X__`" or "`_O__`".
 If the coordinate is already taken, the user will recieve a prompt to try again.